uhppoted/uhppoted-wiegand/m5stack/README.md

 ## Notes

-1. The emulator uses a line driver to interface to the external controller i.e. it is not an open-collector and cannot be "parallelised" (as in e.g. [Will this circuit for two Wiegand card readers allow them to talk to one control board?](https://electronics.stackexchange.com/questions/535159/will-this-circuit-for-two-wiegand-card-readers-allow-them-to-talk-to-one-control)).
+1. The emulator uses a line driver to interface to the external controller i.e. it is not an open-collector and cannot be "parallelised" (as in e.g. [Will this circuit for two Wiegand card readers allow them to talk to one control board?](https://electronics.stackexchange.com/questions/535159/will-this-circuit-for-two-wiegand-card-readers-allow-them-to-talk-to-one-control).
+Which TBH is kindof a weird thing to do but ..).

 ## Status

 **IN DEVELOPMENT**

-## Development Notes
+## Design Notes

-### Building from source
+### Rev.0

+1. The RP2040 is **way** overkill for this application but makes for a nice development setup.
+2. It's more logicial to have the ISO784x on the other side of the RP2040 but for now it allows for powering via USB during development.

 ## References